/ seo-glossary / What Is Attribution? SEO Glossary

 Conclusion

 Attribution is how you prove the real value of SEO in a multi-channel world.
 Without it, organic search frequently gets overlooked because it operates early in the customer journey where last-click models cannot see it.
-By implementing multi-touch attribution, reviewing assisted conversions, and matching your lookback window to your sales cycle, you can demonstrate that SEO is not just a traffic driver but a fundamental part of your revenue engine.
+By implementing multi-touch attribution, reviewing the attribution paths report, and matching your lookback window to your sales cycle, you can demonstrate that SEO is not just a traffic driver but a fundamental part of your revenue engine.
 In a world where every channel competes for budget, proper attribution ensures SEO gets the credit it deserves.